cimo/App_jsMvcFw/README.md

 # App_jsMvcFw

-App example for Npm_jsMvcFw package.
+App example with Npm_jsMvcFw package.

 ## Info:

-This is the example app, with a wiki, for understanding how to use the framework and how it is built.
+Example app, with a wiki, to demonstrate how to use the framework.
 Is created with "Npm_jsMvcFw" to show everything in real use cases.

 ## Installation